 As a media company, you may use live streaming for sports or entertainment.
 Maybe you’re producing TV shows or long-form content.
 Or maybe you’re using live streaming video to promote your other products and services through events.
-Live streaming makes sense for events of all sizes, not just huge events.
+The bottom line: live streaming makes sense for events of all sizes, not just huge events.

 Scalable Live Streaming for Media Companies

 Creating a TV show used to be an extremely serious business that often cost millions of dollars.
-Now, any business can launch their own professional-quality live streaming broadcast with a much more reasonable budget.
-The key element in this process is a professional online video platform like Dacast.
+Nowadays, however, any business can launch a professional-quality live broadcasting setup with a much more reasonable budget.
+In particular, the key element in this process is a professional video platform like Dacast.

 - Video monetization

 - On-demand video hosting in China

 - And much more